Ronalfei17/Yifei-Personal-Page/README.md

 ---

-## 🏆 Resilience & Athletics
+## 🏆 Sports

-My background as a competitive athlete and recovery from a major ACL injury have forged a resilient character capable of maintaining intense focus under research pressure.
+My background as a football enthusiast and recovery from a major ACL injury have forged a resilient character capable of maintaining intense focus under research pressure.

 * **Runner-up**, Hunan University Football Cup.